Hub-OS/website/static/tech-yap/posts/2024-04-15-slowing-down-for-remote-players.md

 }
 ```

-If we see any remote player with substantialy more buffered data for us than the amount we have buffered for them (defined by `BUFFER_TOLERANCE`), we slow down as it means the remote player is running behind:
+If we see any remote player with substantialy more buffered data for us than we have buffered for them (defined by `BUFFER_TOLERANCE`), we slow down as it means the remote player is running behind:

 ```rust
 const SLOW_COOLDOWN: FrameTime = INPUT_BUFFER_LIMIT as FrameTime;